Code-Institute-Submissions/HTML-CSS-milestone-project/README.md

 This project also works on all devices and changes to fit the screen.
 There was a interesting bug when I followed the wireframes the hero image and the navigation bar was different on every device view,  ie the image looked different .
 But after speaking to my mentor he suggested placing the nav bar above the hero image which fixed all bugs .

+I also validated my code on W3C Markup Validator

 ## Deployment